 Signs of a moth infestation

-Moths are a common problem for the modern household.
+Moths are a common problem for the modern household and the tenants.
 Their eggs and larvae enter our homes on clothing, food or other materials, and once they’re in, they like to stay.
 When you think of moths, you often think of them fluttering around lights and under lampshades, but an infestation tends to begin in dark, cosy spaces like wardrobes, cupboards and attics.
 Despite a reported decrease in moth populations in the UK, pest control enquiries relating to moths have been on the rise for the past few years.
 As one of London’s leading pest control companies, we’ve dealt with plenty of moth problems and have identified the telltale signs of an infestation.

 Holes in clothing and fabric